fmager/real-time/m1_memory_hierarchies/s5_computational_graph_compilers.md

 Finally, there is the graph loop variant.
 This variant is not just creating a computational graph, but moves the loop from the measuring function closer into the graph runner itself.
 One thing to note though is that while we do cut down on some transfers, the implementation is still suboptimal.
-I will elaborate about why at level 3️⃣.
+I will elaborate about why in 3️⃣.
 So just take this as an indicator of why you should use computational graphs and computational graph compilers when you can.

 <figure markdown>